zeckdude/code-references/javascript/quick-reference.md

 ```
 Notes:
 - Gets hoisted to the top of the file where it is initialized and declared, which means you can call it from anywhere in the file
-- When used as the value of an object property or event listener, having the function name makes debugging easier
+- When used as the value of an object property or event listener, having the function name makes debugging easier because the function name will appear in the callstack (instead of showing as anonymous)
   ```js
   const person = {
     greet: function greet() {